Linuturk/www.onitato.com/content/articles/ansible_rackspace_dynamic_inventory_plugin.markdown

 Status: draft
 Tags: rackspace, ansible, inventory, plugin
 Category: Rackspace
-Slug: ansible-rackspace-dynamic-invetory
+Slug: ansible-rackspace-dynamic-inventory
 Author: Justin Phelps
 Summary: The Rackspace dynamic inventory plugin is a powerful tool, but the use of this plugin isn't well documented.
 Here's a quick tutorial on how to get started with this plugin.

 #How do I install it?

-Installing inventory plugins isn't intuitive, and the documentation available on this process isn't immediatly clear.
+Installing inventory plugins isn't intuitive, and the documentation available on this process isn't immediately clear.
 The instructions found on this page [Ansible Documentation](http://docs.ansible.com/intro_dynamic_inventory.html) can be adapted for the Rackspace plugin.

 It boils down to this for the Rackspace plugin: